ccustodio99/iLCCD/docs/troubleshooting.md

 ### Cache keeps outdated settings
 `Setting::get()` previously cached missing keys forever.
 It now only caches existing records.
 Run `php artisan cache:clear` if you add settings manually.

+### Numeric values returned as strings
+The `Setting` model automatically casts integer strings to integers.
+Clear the cache if you still receive a string for values like `sla_interval`.

 ### Unsanitized notification templates
 Notification templates are stored in Markdown format and converted to HTML when messages are generated.
 This ensures the raw Markdown is never rendered directly.